chaigner/tailored-RRob/README.md

 Usage
 --------

 Run script main.m: This script takes the user through two pulse designs and evaluations as described in [1].
 This script shows three cases: 1) default shim setting: phase and equal magnitude set by the coil manufacturer to provide sufficient B1+ throughout the heart and the aorta, 2) tailored-RSpec: tailored for one out of three subject-specific respiration states (inhale, intermediate and exhale) and 3) tailored-RRob: tailored for all three subject-specific respiration states.
-The functions rely on B1 maps and ROIs available at TBA.
+The functions rely on B1 maps and ROIs available at https://doi.org/10.6084/m9.figshare.15172899.v1.

 Contents